bimanmandal/makaut-CS201/sessions/session-002.md

 # Session 2: Basic Programing Questions

 1. A programmer wants to display a welcome message on the screen.
 Write a program to print **"Hello, World!"**.
 2. Imagine you are attending a virtual event where you need to introduce yourself.
-Write a program that displays your name on the screen.
+Write a program that displays Good morning your name on the screen.
 3. Two friends want to find the total of their savings.
 Write a program to calculate the sum of two numbers.
 4. A cashier needs a tool to add two amounts entered by the user.
 Write a program that takes two numbers as input and displays their sum.
 5. A store owner wants a program to calculate the cost of multiple items.
 Write a program that multiplies two numbers to find the total price.